asbjornenge/halp/README.md

 It is optimized for Node and JavaScript applications, but you can use it for anything by modifying the context.

-## Features

-- Automated Code Updates: Provide instructions in plain English, and Halp will update your project files accordingly.
-- Dry Run Mode: Preview changes without overwriting files.
-- Customizable Context: Specify which files to include as context for the modifications.
-- Specify model: You can specify what model you want to use

 ## Installation

 Install globally using npm: